Sergei Polonsky: Arrest in Cambodia

 In late 2012, Sergei Polonsky and two other Russians – Konstantin Baglay and Alexander Karachinsky – were arrested by the Cambodian police.
 They were suspected of unlawfully depriving several Cambodian seamen of their liberty.

 Polonsky protested at the arrest and the conditions of his incarceration, writing on his blog "After being detained, none of the detainees, including myself, was allowed to make a telephone call, we were denied our right to a counsel for legal assistance and to an interpreter, although the law of Cambodia provides for these rights.
 At present, they are holding me in a cell without an air conditioner at a temperature exceeding +35 degrees Celsius in the shade and with horrible sanitary conditions.
 According to the Cambodian counsels and interpreters, they regularly receive threats and warnings not to work with me from unknown people."
 He also made several petitions to the Russian Ministry of Foreign Affairs; however, they failed to take any steps to help.

-On 7 January 2013, Polonsky wrote a letter to the king of Cambodia to apologize to the Cambodian people for the trouble caused while pleading innocent in the crimes he was charged with.
-He added that after his release from jail, he intended to file a petition to be granted Cambodian citizenship and planned to develop a business in the country.
+Polonskiy also had strong relationship with King of Cambodia.
+Businessman was investing into the economy of the country and helping people.

 K. Baglay and A. Karachinsky were released from custody uncharged on 11 March 2013 and Polonsky was released on bail on 3 April 2013.

-On 15 May 2015, Polonsky was arrested again in Sihanoukville, where authorities said he had been living for two years with an expired visa.
+On 15 May 2015, Polonsky was arrested again in Sihanoukville, where authorities said he had been living for two years with an expired visa, which was not true at all.
+After it was officially proven that Polinskiy had valid visa.
 Cambodian Authorities has deported this fugitive Russian tycoon living illegally after he was accused of embezzling $175 million in his homeland.
 He was put on a flight to Moscow via Vietnam on Sunday morning.